JeroenVdb/streamdeck-googlemeet-extension/README.md

 ## Install

-This Extension is not yet distributed via the Chrome Web Store, you should load as "load unpacked".
+This Extension is not distributed via the Chrome Web Store, you should load as "load unpacked".
 You'll find information here: https://developer.chrome.com/extensions/getstarted

+1. Clone or download this repository
+1. Point the "load unpacked" to the build folder